BenchaminDimitriu/Ecom22_TeamProject/README.md

 We will be using Sublime Text as our text editor.
 We will be using PHP, HTML and CSS to create our Web Application. **(This is just a text editor.
 You may wish to talk about PHP, HTML, CSS, and JavaScript.)**

 ## As a user I can:
-1. Registration, Login, Logout, 2-factor authentication (as per class instruction)

-2. Order history
+1. Order history

-3. Order tracking
+2. Order tracking

-4. Customer service system (ticketing)/invoice
+3. Customer service system (ticketing)/invoice

-5. Cart where client can add/delete/view details for items.
+4. Cart where client can add/delete/view details for items.

-6. Checkout/payments
+5. Checkout/payments

-7. Save/hold/watchlist item before bid/purchase.
+6. Save/hold/watchlist item before bid/purchase.
 As well as add and delete item from watchlist.

-8. Bidder history (last bid)
+7. Bidder history (last bid)

-9. Search bar

-10. Navigation bar

-11. Contact page (form) for the client to the store about any queries they have.
+8. Contact page (form) for the client to the store about any queries they have.

-12. Pop-ad of new featured item

-13. Social media/About us page

 ## As a seller and a user I can:
+9. Registration, Login, Logout, 2-factor authentication (as per class instruction)

-14. Products/Catalogue
+10. Products/Catalogue

-15. Product details
+11. Product details

+12. Search bar and Navigation bar

+13. Pop-ad of new featured item

 ## As a seller I can:

-16. Seller listing/sales tracking
+14. Seller listing/sales tracking

-17. Search bar and Navigation bar

-18. Pop-ad of new featured item

-## 4. Features(16):
+## 4. Feedback for Features(16):
 • Registration, Login, Logout, 2-factor authentication (as per class instruction)

 • Order history